eagle840/katacoda-labs/singleSpark/intro.md

-Install a single standalone spark server and try a few python and scala commands
+Install a single standalone spark server and try a few python and scala commands, then install jupyter and confirm it is working.